ni/nimi-python/docs/niscope/attributes.rst

 .. py:attribute:: meas_other_channel

-    Specifies the second channel for two-channel measurements, such as NISCOPE_VAL_ADD_CHANNELS.
+    Specifies the second channel for two-channel measurements, such as :py:data:`~niscope.NISCOPE_VAL_ADD_CHANNELS`.
 If processing steps are registered with this channel, the processing is done before the waveform is used in a two-channel measurement.
     Default: '0'